 You may not think of pasta when you think of Paris, but now I will.
-This creamy baked pasta with bacon and comté cheese is an easy recipe that's comforting and elegant at the same time.
+This creamy pasta with bacon lardons and comté cheese is an easy recipe that's comforting and elegant at the same time.
 It's rich and delicious, yet made with simple ingredients.
 Everything you expect French food to be.

 When we were planning our trip to Paris and I was thinking of all of the recipe inspiration I would come back with, I honestly never thought I would be sharing a creamy baked pasta recipe.

 It's really exceptionally French, with béchamel sauce as the base, nutty comté cheese, and a bit of smoky bacon to replace the classic French ham (the French LOVE ham!) that you can't readily find in the States.
-This is an easy pasta recipe that will transport you to a Parisian bistro!

 Jump to:

-- Creamy baked pasta tips and substitutions
+- Creamy pasta with bacon tips and substitutions

 - More pasta recipes